Frequently Asked Questions

 Please contact the Horizons Travel Agency (325-658-2436) for a reservation & quote when using BTA.
 Please be sure that the flight information given to Horizon’s Travel is your final itinerary.
+Upon approval, the TAR is emailed to the office coordinator and/or the traveler.
+Upon receipt, it is the department’s responsibility to book the air fare with Horizons.
 The Travel Office will only provide authorization of payment to Horizon’s and will not make changes to the itinerary given by the traveler.
 If you are unsure about purchasing your own airfare, please contact the Travel Office prior to doing so to avoid possible reimbursement complications.
 Please note: The Travel Office will no longer provide assistance with airfare reservations.

 How do I purchase a flight using the Business Travel Account (BTA)?